BIO

 Producer / Director / Editor / Writer / D.P.

-He was the Editor and did Visual Effects for all 34 episodes of the Muppets' series "Statler and Waldorf From The Balcony," on movies.com, which won the 2007 Webby for Best Comedy Series, the 2006 Telly for Best Comedy, and was named as one of Time Magazine's "25 Websites we can't live without."
+He currently executive produces and directs the Internet improvisational comedy series Dorkumentary, which he created with his wife, Adria Dawn.
+He was the sole editor of all 34 episodes of the Muppets’ series “Statler and Waldorf From the Balcony,” for Disney.
+The show won the Webby for Best Comedy Series, a Telly for Best Use of Comedy, and was named as one of Time Magazine’s “25 Websites We Can’t Live Without.”

 0 Comments: